 Bring a large pot of water to a rapid boil.
 Transfer the noodles into the pot and swirl in the hot water.
 Cook until you can easily pinch a noodle in half between your fingers, approximately 3-4 minutes.

 Drain the noodles into a large colander.
 Rinse with cold water.
 Toss the noodles in the colander to remove the excess water.
 Optionally, use a salad spinner to remove the water.

-Preparing the Herbs and Vegetables
+Preparing the Accompaniments